medikoo/deferred/README.md

 });
 ```

-With single call you can get nested properties as well:
+You can get to nested properties as well:

 ```javascript
 var promise = deferred({ foo: { bar: 317 });